EC528-Fall-2023/Kubernetes-Artifacts-Cloning/README.md

 ---
 ## Minimal Viable Product:
+  1. Implement a Kubectl plugin

-   Migrating all basic objects within a namespace from source cluster to destination cluster
+  2. Migrating all basic objects within a namespace from source cluster to destination cluster
      - Pods
      - Services
      - Persistent Volumes
      - Namespaces
      - Deployments
      - ReplicaSets
      - DaemonSets
      - StatefulSets
      - ConfigMaps
      - Secrets
+   3. Ability to migrate the whole namespace that can consist of multiple objects
+   4. Ability to migrate over objects by label
+   5. Ability to migrate the whole cluster (including all its objects)

      Example: kubectl -s source_cluster -d destination_cluster --all -n namespace
 ---